 This format makes it much easier to retain information and to pass the exam.

-Students register for each unit separately.
-We highly recommend that students complete one unit before moving on to the next.
-The units can be taken in any order.
+Students register for each Unit separately.
+We highly recommend that students complete one Unit before moving on to the next.

 Jeannie Cho Lee MW, first Asian Master of Wine, award-winning author, wine critic and educator, Contributing Editor for Decanter